Mother!: Release

 The film was originally scheduled to be released on October 13, 2017, but was moved up to September 15.
-It had its world premiere at the 74th Venice International Film Festival, where it was selected to compete for the Golden Lion; premiered in London on September 6, 2017; and was screened at the 2017 Toronto International Film Festival.
+Its world premiere was at the 74th Venice International Film Festival, where it was selected to compete for the Golden Lion; premiered in London on September 6, 2017; and was screened at the 2017 Toronto International Film Festival.

 Home media

-Mother! was released digitally on December 5, 2017, and on Ultra HD Blu-ray, Blu-ray, and DVD on December 19.
+Mother! was released online on December 5, 2017, and on Ultra HD Blu-ray, Blu-ray, and DVD on December 19.

 Sydney mural controversy

-In September 2017, street art-based advertising agency Apparition Media painted over a mural in Sydney's Newtown neighbourhood with a mural promoting Mother!
+In September 2017, street art-based advertising agency Apparition Media painted over a mural in Sydney's Newtown neighborhood with a mural promoting Mother!
 The original mural, "It's like a jungle sometimes", depicted the streets of Newtown as a jungle with the line referencing Grandmaster Flash and the Furious Five's song "The Message".
 It was painted in 2005 by artist Colin Bebe, who told ABC that it represented a period of depression and suicidality.
-Apparition Media painted over it without council permission, replacing it with a giant portrait of Jennifer Lawrence and the caption "#mothermovie."
-Much community outrage followed and within hours, the new mural had been graffitoed by someone who added: "Fuck off!
+Apparition Media painted over it without council permission, replacing it with a giant portrait of Jennifer Lawrence and the caption "#mothermovie".
+Much community outrage followed and within hours, the new mural had been vandalized by someone who added: "Fuck off!
 It really is a jungle sometimes.
 No respect!"
-Apparition Media apologised and word of the incident also reached Aronofsky himself, who tweeted that he was "embarrassed and furious" and would pay for the mural to be restored.
+Apparition Media apologized and word of the incident also reached Aronofsky, who tweeted that he was "embarrassed and furious" and would pay for the mural's restoration.
 The original mural was restored in December 2017.